Name, age, occupation:

 Who or what gives you the hope and motivation to keep going when you feel fear or doubt about achieving justice?

 What advice do you have for those who care about social justice but don't know how or where to begin?
 This could be related to the issue you work on or even in general?

 What are some of your hobbies?
-What do you do for fun?

 What would people be surprised to know about you?

 I think most people are surprised when I disclose that I've been playing the trumpet for 6, going on 7, years!

 As the GCSW officially beings its 51st year, we are committed to moving ONWARD to achieve social, racial, economic, and political justice local to global.
 In order to bridge the past with our future, we are highlighting GCSW students, alumni, and community activists in a series of striking portraits by artist Anat Ronen.
 ONWARD | The Next 50 Years features those committed to social justice.
 In each portrait, the subjects appear alongside their social justice inspirations.